dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

 you are ready commit to your local repository, but haven't done so yet.
 The third tree is the *head* and it points at the last commit that you've made.

 Let's clone one of your GitHub repositories to see how all of this works.
-To do that, in the terminal enter:
+To do that, in the terminal, use `cd` to change directories to where you keep your Phy280 projects (for example, cd Documents/Phy280/).
+Then enter:

 ::